 When it comes to the centerpiece of the Thanksgiving meal, we swear by Willie Bird fresh turkeys.
 Because they’re shipped fresh, not frozen, the birds roast up golden brown on the outside, moist and tender inside — extraordinarily juicy and flavorful.

-We talked to our food buyer, Brad Brown, to learn exactly what makes the Willie Bird turkeys so special.
-Read on, then plan ahead — we’ll have it shipped fresh to you from the farm.
+We talked to our food buyer to learn exactly what makes the Willie Bird turkeys so special.
+Read on, then plan ahead—we’ll have it shipped fresh to you from the farm.

 What makes a Willie Bird turkey so special?
 Why did we choose their turkeys to sell?

 It starts with the breed; we selected one with plenty of breast meat.
 It’s always important to look for free-range animals, but it’s especially important in the case of Willie Bird.
 These birds run up and down rolling hills, and the activity develops their muscles and flavor.

 The birds will also eat insects, which contributes to their great flavor.
 Their all-natural diet is supplemented with grubs and other insects on the farm.
 Finally, they ship fresh, which means the freezing process won’t cause dryness or loss of flavor.